-Companies are not limited to the prescribed list of financial resource types listed in section 3 of the Regulations.
-Companies may have other financial resource types that could be suitable for release response measures.
+Companies are not limited to the prescribed list of Financial Resource types listed in section 3 of the Regulations.
+Companies may have other Financial Resource types that could be suitable for release response measures.
 If Companies include Financial Resources outside of the prescribed list in section 3 of the Regulations, they should provide rationale to explain why these other types are suitable.

-Funds that are set aside or allocated for abandonment funding, such as funds in trust, letters of credit, or surety bonds, cannot be used to respond to an incident.
+Funds that are set aside or allocated for abandonment funding, such as funds in trust, letters of credit, or surety bonds, cannot be used to respond to a release.
 Accordingly, these may not form part of a Company's Financial Resources Plan.